IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ###### 2:3.Y1.4.1.2.2 Report Attachment

 The [IMR DiagnosticReport](StructureDefinition-imr-diagnosticreport.html) resource shall have a default rendered diagnostic report in HTML format in the presentedForm attribute.
 The presentedForm.contentType shall have the value "text/html".
-Additional pre-rendered reports may be included.
+Additional rendered reports may be included.

 For observations that have image references using Observation.derivedFrom attribute,
 - If the image references are not inline of the Observation.value[x], then the Sender shall add a hyperlink using the HTML anchor element (i.e. <a>), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
 The value for href for this hyperlink shall be based on the endpoint(s) defined in the referenced [IMR ImagingStudy]((StructureDefinition-imr-imagingstudy.html)).